-The Control of Conduct and Participation in Proceedings - for a harmonious preceding, the facilitator stated that a member to only speak after catching the eye of the Chairperson.
-The committee were informed that one member to speak at a time.
+The Control of Conduct and Participation in Proceedings - for a harmonious precedings, the facilitator stated that a member to only speak after catching the eye of the Chair.
+The committee also taught that one member to speak at a time

-Any disrespect to the Chairperson to face the consequences of the laws without compromise (friendship aside).
+Any Disrespect to the Chair to face the consequences of the rules without compromise (friendship aside)

 The Dos and Don'ts in a Committee - dress code, language, disrespect, integrity, quarrels, abuses/insults, ad hoc operations, receiving payments without meetings (signing).

 Summoning of witnesses and rights of witnesses - witnesses can be accompanied by their lawyers.
 Principle of natural justice (Not to be condemned un-heard).
 Adequate Notification.